jasond-s/fluent-fix/README.md

 Options:

+1. `default: Number` - Specify a default number.
-1. `min: Number` - Specify a minimum for random value.
+2. `min: Number` - Specify a minimum for random value.
-2. `max: Number` - Specify a maximum for random value.
+3. `max: Number` - Specify a maximum for random value.
-3. `sequential: Boolean` - Specify if you would like the random generation to be sequential.
+4. `sequential: Boolean` - Specify if you would like the random generation to be sequential.

 ### String

+#### Simple

 ```javascript
 let stringGenerator = new FluentFix.Generator.For.String(value);